mikrzol/masht/README.md

     NB: the `<path_to_file>` file has to have a .txt extension!

   - number of dimensions is controlled with the `-n` option.
-Give an intiger to specify the number of dimensions or leave it empty to perform PCoA analysis on all dimensions:
+Give an integer to specify the number of dimensions or leave it empty to perform PCoA analysis on all dimensions:

     ```console
     foo@bar: python3 masht stats <path_to_triangle_file> -p -n 4